Nu-invariants of extra-twisted connected sums: Computing the extended

 \begin{proof} This follows from Theorems~\ref{Thm2a.1}, \ref{Thm2x.1} and~\ref{Thm2h.0}. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{Thm:A}] Combine Theorem~\ref{Thm2h.1} with Proposition~\ref{Prop1}. \end{proof}

-\begin{rmk} Using ideas and results of Atiyah~\cite{Atiyah}, Bismut-Freed~\cite{BF} and Ray-Singer~\cite{RS}, we can motivate the appearance of the Dedekind $\eta$-function.
+\begin{rmk} Using ideas and results of Atiyah~\cite{Atiyah}, Bismut and Freed~\cite{BF}, and Ray and Singer~\cite{RS}, we can motivate the appearance of the Dedekind \etafunc.
 We consider the universal family~$p\colon E\to\Hh$ of flat tori over the upper half plane that we will describe in more detail in Section~\ref{sec:hyp}.
 There exists a K\"ahler structure on~$E$ whose restriction to each fibre~$p^{-1}(\tau)$ induces the flat Riemannian metric of volume~$1$ with the conformal structure induced by~$\tau\in\Hh$.
 The fibrewise canonical bundle of~$p$ is holomorphically trivial, so we may regard the bundle of fibrewise antiholomorphic forms as a model for the fibrewise spinor bundle on~$E$.

-Following~\cite{BF}, the $\eta$-form~$\tilde\eta(\Aa)$ describes a natural connection on the determinant line bundle of the fibrewise Dirac operator.
+Following~\cite{BF}, the \etaform~$\tilde\eta(\Aa)$ describes a natural connection on the determinant line bundle of the fibrewise Dirac operator.
 Atiyah explains that this connection agrees with the Chern connection on the determinant line bundle with respect to the Quillen metric.
-Using results of Ray and Singer~\cite[Theorem~4.1]{RS}, he shows that the determinant line bundle admits a holomorphic section whose norm can be written in terms of the Dedekind $\eta$-function, see the discussion before~\cite[(5.19)]{Atiyah}.
-This implies that the $\eta$-form itself can be described by the logarithmic derivative of~$\eta(\tau)$. \end{rmk}
+Using results of Ray and Singer~\cite[Theorem~4.1]{RS}, he shows that the determinant line bundle admits a holomorphic section whose norm can be written in terms of the Dedekind \etafunc, see the discussion before~\cite[(5.19)]{Atiyah}.
+This implies that the \etaform itself can be described by the logarithmic derivative of the Dedekind \etafunc, which is just a multiple of the not quite modular Eisenstein series of weight 2 on $SL(2,\Z)$. \end{rmk}

-\begin{ex} We consider the gluing data from Examples~\ref{ex:run-gluing}, then~$s_-=\sqrt 2$, $s_+=5\sqrt 2$ and~$\thet=\arccos\frac1{\sqrt 3}$.
+\begin{ex} We consider the gluing data from Examples~\ref{ex:run-gluing}, then~$\ar_-=\sqrt 2$, $\ar_+=5\sqrt 2$ and~$\thet=\arccos\frac1{\sqrt 3}$.
 From Theorem~\ref{Thm:A} and Examples~\ref{ex:run-angles}, \ref{ex:run-fixpoint}, we get

-The functional equation~\eqref{Ltransf} for~$\mathcal L$ allows us to conclude that
+The functional equation~\eqref{Ltransf} for~$\logeta$ allows us to conclude that